jantic/DeOldify/README.md

 > **Note:** You can also now do "conda activate deoldify" if you have the latest version of conda and in fact that's now recommended.
 But a lot of people don't have that yet so I'm not going to make it the default instruction here yet.

-> **Alternative Install:** User daddyparodz has kindly created an installer script for Linux that may make things easier:  https://github.com/daddyparodz/AutoDeOldifyLocal
+**Alternative Install:** User daddyparodz has kindly created an installer script for Ubuntu, and in particular Ubuntu on WSL, that may make things easier:  https://github.com/daddyparodz/AutoDeOldifyLocal

 #### Note on test_images Folder